harrietrc/loadimpact-docs/jekyll/_v4/getting-started/what-are-virtual-users.md

 ---
 layout: classic-docs
 title: What are VUs (Virtual Users)?
-description: Definition of what Virtual Users are in context of Load Impact.
+description: Definition of what Virtual Users are in context of LoadImpact.
 categories: [getting-started]
 order: 3
 redirect_from: